jneate/spring-modulith-test1/README.md

 **Response:** `202 Accepted` (no body)

+**Process Flow:**
+1. Country is created with `validCountry=false`
+2. `CountryCreatedEvent` is published
+3. Validation module listens to the event
+4. Country is validated (name and code must not be null/empty)
+5. If valid: `validCountry` is set to `true` and `CountryValidatedEvent` is published
+6. If invalid: Country remains with `validCountry=false`

 **Events Published:**
 - `CountryCreatedEvent` - Contains the ID of the newly created country
+- `CountryValidatedEvent` - Published only if validation passes

 ## Development